Business Concepts

 Your boss criticizes your work in a team meeting instead of in private.
 It feels personal, and your instinct is to defend yourself on the spot.

 Do not.
-Take it offline.
+Take it offline and stay calm.
 Say: "I want to get this right.
 Can we grab fifteen minutes to walk through what you are seeing?"
 Calm beats clever almost every time.

 2. A toxic or undermining colleague

-A peer takes credit for your work or quietly excludes you from key threads.
-This is corrosive because it rarely happens in the open.
+A fellow employee takes credit for your work or quietly excludes you from key threads.
+This workplace conflict is corrosive because it rarely happens in the open.

 Stop relying on verbal agreements.
 Recap decisions in writing: "Following up on our chat, I will own the deck and you will handle the data pull."
 Documentation removes the ambiguity they thrive on.

-You are handed three priorities, all marked urgent, with no extra time.
+You are handed three priorities, all marked urgent, with no extra time and a project deadline that already slipped.
 Saying yes to everything means doing everything badly.

 Make the trade-off visible.
 Ask: "I can deliver two of these well by Friday.
-Which is the third priority, and when do you need it?"
-You are not refusing, you are forcing a real decision.
+Which is the third priority?"
+You are not refusing extra work, you are forcing a real decision and protecting the overall team.

 4. Being asked to do something unethical